bluz71/bluz71.github.io/_posts/2017-11-12-sensible-computing-security-tips.md

-The most common form of computer-related social engineering are unsolicited phone calls from persons claiming to represent an entity, say a bank or telecommunications provider, that then request your personal details to solve an issue of sorts.
+The most common form of computer-related social engineering are unsolicited phone calls from persons claiming to represent an entity, say a bank or telecommunications provider, who then request your personal details to solve an issue of sorts.
 These cold calls are never real, all they are after are your credentials for nefarious purposes, usually to steal money.